CaelanDever/System-Installation-and-Configuration/README.md

 # System-Installation-and-Configuration

 # Tier 3 Task 1:

-# Tier 3 Task 1: Automated System Installation Script
+# Automated System Installation Script

 Here’s how I created an automated installation script (install.sh) for CentOS 8 to handle tasks like partitioning the disk, installing packages, creating users, and configuring the system.
 Below is the breakdown of the script, and I’ve documented each step as I implemented it.
 You can modify and extend this script as needed for your specific use cases.